James Pile: History

-At first they stocked Cuthero (perhaps named for a type of acacia bush) and Polia with horses and some 1,200 cattle.
+At first he stocked Cuthero and Polia with horses and some 1,200 cattle.

-When his sons reached adulthood he left to them management of the properties, and built for himself a fine house "Oaklands" in Gawler East, where he retired, was appointed Justice of the Peace and served as a Town Councillor and Elder of the Presbyterian Church.
-McKinlay died at "Oaklands" in 1871.
+When his sons reached adulthood he left them to manage of the properties, and built for himself a fine house "Oaklands" on McKinlay Avenue, Gawler East, where he retired, was appointed Justice of the Peace and served as a Town Councillor and Elder of the Presbyterian Church.
+"Oaklands" was also the home of John McKinlay after he married Pile's daughter, Jane, and where he died at the end of 1872.

-Around 1870 the sons turned their attention from cattle to sheep, which thrived and soon they had built up their small flock to some 200,000.Then came the "seven years' drought" 1880–1886, and their numbers fell to 12,000.
+Around 1870 the sons turned their attention from cattle to sheep, which thrived, and soon they had built up their small flock to some 200,000.
+Then came the "seven years' drought" of 1880–1886, and their numbers fell to 12,000.
 The sons ran the stations until 1899 when, in the grip of the Federation drought, the lease was resumed, was sold to Ben Chaffey in 1909, who later sold it to Arthur Crozier.